nooa26/esp32_Clock/README.md

 # esp32_Clock
-an esp32-based clock, which shows the time from an ntp-notwork server instead of an local rtc-module, the temperature and air-humidity
+It is an esp32-based clock.
+It displays the time, which it receives via NTP, and the temperature and humidity, which are measured by a BME680, on a 2.42" OLED display.